jvenncpe/2023.11_Decoding_Patient_Health_Binary_Prediction_Analysis/README.md

 <img src="https://github.com/jvenncpe/2023.11-Decoding-Patient-Health-Binary-Prediction-Analysis/assets/35190918/98206479-7450-4c5e-8f3a-b10be0e93d3d")
 "/></p>

-> I settled with n_components as "7" since it can explain 91.41% of the percentage of explained variance.
+> I settled with n_components as "7" since it can already explain 91.41% of the percentage of explained variance.
 Often, percentages around 70-95% are considered acceptable.
 When we prioritize interpretability, clarity, or computational efficiency, opting for a lower percentage could be sufficient.
 Conversely, when precision and comprehensiveness are crucial, aiming for a higher percentage might be necessary.

 - #### Preprocessing - Handling Unbalanced Data:
   - This step focuses on addressing class distribution within the training dataset, particularly essential in unbalanced datasets where one class significantly outweighs the other.